 To encourage wildlife we have installed four bat boxes, a kestrel box and an owl box in the trees, we have also left dead wood piles to encourage invertebrates and made brash piles in the wetland to encourage slow worms and grass snakes.

 For younger guests we have specially designed and written an Activity Book called ‘Playing in our Woods’.
-It will be on your bed when you arrive along with a collectors bag and is packed full of ideas of games to play and things to do while visiting our woodland.
+It will be on your bed when you arrive and is packed full of ideas of games to play and things to do while visiting our woodland.

 From den building and stream dipping to reed weaving and scavenger hunting there’s something for all ages and the youngest of all can get their parents involved too.